judith-tonhauser/projective-probability-ARCHIVED/plan.md

 	  Is Bill certain that Mary is pregnant?
 - Response on a slider from 0/no to 1/yes
-- For each predicate/clause/fact triple, we calculate the mean certainty rating: the higher the mean certainty rating, the higher the projectivity of the content of the clausal complement.
 - Materials: 20 polar questions formed from sentences with attitude predicates that embed a clausal complement, given a fact

 ==> 800 stimuli (20 predicates x 20 complements x 2 facts)
 - Each participant rates the projectivity of the content of the clausal complement for each attitude predicate with a unique clausal complement given a unique fact.
+- For each predicate/clause/fact triple, we calculate the mean certainty rating: the higher the mean certainty rating, the higher the projectivity of the content of the clausal complement.

+## Linear mixed-effects model we want to fit to results of projectivity experiment

+	projectivity ~ prior * entailment + (1 + prior * entailment | participant) + (1 + prior | predicate)

+where
+- projectivity: individual participants' projectivity ratings between 0 and 1, of utterances given facts about the world that manipulates the prior probability of the eventuality described by the content of the complement
+- prior: mean prior probability rating (between 0 and 1) of the eventuality when it is described by a main clause given facts about the world that manipulate the prior probability of the eventuality
+- entailment: mean contradictoriness rating (between 0 and 1), i.e., the extent to which the predicate is veridical

+Motivation for including interaction term: We hypothesize that projectivity is predicted by the prior.
+According to classical analyses of presuppositions, non-entailed complements do not project, they at best give the "Äúillusion of projection"Äù.
+We, however, hypothesize that the projectivity of non-entailed complements will be influenced by the prior, too.
+We include the interaction term because we hypothesize that for less veridical predicates the predicate itself exerts less control over whether the speaker is taken to be committed to the content of the complement than for more strongly veridical predicates.

+[Perhaps also include as fixed or random effects: tense of attitude predicate?]

+## Results and discussion

+- We expect to find:
+	- significant main effect of "prior": complement clauses that describe eventualities with a higher prior are more highly projective than complement clauses that describe eventualities with a lower prior
+	- significant main effect of "entailment": complement clauses of more veridical predicates are more highly projective than complement clauses of less veridical predicates
+	- significant interaction: the effect of the prior is stronger with less veridical predicates than with more veridical predicates

+- NEED TO RELATE THIS TO A THEORETICAL PREDICTION: at-issueness theory of projection, conventional theory of projection, etc.

 ## Stimuli: